KeigoAlexTanaka/js-react-introduction-and-props/README.md

 ---

-Welcome!
-This lesson assumes you have some JavaScript knowledge and awareness of the DOM tree.
-Beyond that, we'll be here to teach you!

 ### What is ReactJS?

 First, let's think about where you might see a React.js app.
 Here are two quick and easy examples: